 GCP Compute Target Https Proxy

-A Google Cloud Platform Target HTTPS Proxy terminates incoming HTTPS connections at the edge of Googleโs network and forwards the decrypted traffic to the appropriate backend service, as defined by a URL map.
-It is a core component of External HTTPS Load Balancing.
-The proxy holds one or more SSL certificates to present to clients and can be configured with an SSL policy to control accepted protocol versions and cipher suites.
+A Target HTTPS Proxy is a global Google Cloud resource that terminates incoming HTTPS traffic and forwards the decrypted requests to the appropriate backend service according to a referenced URL map.
+It is a central component of the External HTTP(S) Load Balancer, holding one or more SSL certificates that are presented to clients during the TLS handshake and optionally enforcing an SSL policy that dictates the allowed protocol versions and cipher suites.
+Official documentation: https://docs.cloud.google.com/sdk/gcloud/reference/compute/target-https-proxies

 Terrafrom Mappings: